 Our Associate College Deans and Student Success Coaches are here to provide academic support and guidance to our students.
 Students can meet with their Student Success Coach or Associate Dean to discuss which program suits their interests.

-College of Engineering and Information Sciences, under the direction of Dean Suga Suganthan, encompass programs in electronics, networking, information systems, and multimedia graphics.
-The electronics programs include bachelor's degree programs in Computer Engineering Technology (CET) and Electronics Engineering Technology (EET), and an associate's degree program in Electronics and Computer Technology (ECT).
-Networking programs include a bachelor's degree program in Network and Communications Management (NCM) and an associate's degree program in Network Systems Administration (NSA).
-Each of these programs provides the student with the necessary analytical and problem-solving skills to begin rewarding careers in engineering.
+The College of Engineering and Information Sciences, under the direction of Dean Suga Suganthan, encompass programs in electronics, networking, information systems, and multimedia graphics.
+These programs provide the students with the necessary analytical and problem-solving skills to begin rewarding careers in engineering.

-The College of Business and Management, directed by Dean Richard Brisebois, includes Business Administration (BSBA), Technical Management (BSTM) and Keller Graduate School of Management.
+The College of Business and Management, directed by Dean Richard Brisebois.
 These programs focus on applying technology to business strategy, management and decision-making.
 Students choose specialized coursework in up to eleven concentrations within their program.
 Core business courses develop the problem solving, communication, and critical thinking skills essential for survival within today's challenging business world.

 Dean Edward J. Carvalho, directs the College of Liberal Arts and Sciences at Fort Washington.
 Liberal Arts and Science courses offer students the opportunity to explore the fundamental concepts and methods of science, hone their communication (public speaking and writing) skills, develop their math (analytical and problem solving) abilities, and gain perspective on the commonality of the human experience through studies in the social sciences and humanities.